david-randoll/ICSI-499---Algorithmn-animation/README.md

    - [Citations](#Citations)

 # <a name="description"/>Description
-  A Java based desktop application animates many of the fundamental sorting or searching algorithms used in Computer Science.
+  A Java based desktop application which animates many of the fundamental sorting or searching algorithms used in Computer Science.
 Through our application, users will gain a better understanding of how these algorithms truly function.

 # <a name="Whyuseourapp"/>Why Use Our Application
   Our application have some unique options such as